grafana/grafana/docs/sources/developers/datasource_lbac_rules.md

 # Data Source LBAC rules API

 > The Data Source LBAC rules are only available in Grafana Cloud.
+Only cloud loki data sources are supported.

 LBAC (Label-Based Access Control) rules can be set for teams.